Surgery to Replace Reading Glasses: Does it Exist?

 Surgery to repair the focusing system that breaks down has not been adequately successful to achieve FDA approval.
 There have been several unsuccessful attempts to use implants or other surgical procedures to restore adjustable focus for people over 40.

 People with cataracts can choose to have a lens with built-in distance and near power.
 Bifocal Multifocal Intraocular lenses are similar to bifocal or multifocal contact lenses, both of which do a good job of delivering both near and distance vision.

 But what if you don’t have a cataract?
 We actually don’t have to wait until a patient has a cataract.
 These lenses can be used as an elective procedure.

 Another similar technology is accommodating intraocular lenses.
-These lenses provide a small degree of adjustable focus, which sometimes can provide near vision comparable to what people had when they were in their 30s or 40s.
+These lenses provide a small degree of adjustable focus, which sometimes can provide near vision and reading ability comparable to what people had when they were in their 30s or 40s.

 However, these lenses are not always ideal for delivering excellent near vision, so they tend to be used less frequently than multifocals and monovision.